 In such a situation, do you think any recruiter, law firm or company would want to miss out on someone who knows more than their contemporaries?

-If you are still in doubt, you need to take a look at our dream job boot camp.
+If you are still in doubt, we conducted dream job boot camp.
 We have been able to get all our students decent jobs by training them on how and what to write.
 Of course, the rest is their effort but it has done wonders.

 Ramanuj came up with this idea when he helped his friend who wasn’t getting a job for 6 months by just asking him to write without taking a break.
 7 days and 13 articles down the line, he managed to get a job leaving his recruiters mesmerized with his knowledge.